 In 2013 he also began his TV career with the music for Nowhere Boys, Matchbox Pictures (first screened in Australia Nov 2013), in which he received his first AACTA nomination for best Australian Original Music Score for TV.
 In 2014/15 he completed season 2 of Nowhere Boys.
 In 2015 he won an AACTA Award for BEST ORIGINAL MUSIC SCORE IN TELEVISION for GLITCH - 6-part Supernatural/Drama “Glitch” (dir.
-Emma Freeman), to be aired July 2015.
+Emma Freeman).

 Cornel is also renowned as one of Australia’s most in demand composers for the advertising industry, having scored over 150 TV commercials both locally and internationally.
 His work in this sector has been recognised with multiple awards.

 More info on current projects and copies of viewing material can be delivered in person or by email.

 electric dreams studios

 In January 2009 Cornel opened his commercial sound and music studio in South Melbourne to accommodate and consolidate all his sound production.
 Electric Dreams Studios is a high-end, acoustically designed space (engineered by Chris Morton) that facilitates creative development, broadcast composition and mixing, surround for TV and film, as well as album production.
 The studio houses 9 employees, including producers, composers, sound-designers and engineers.
 It has a unique combination of analogue and digital equipment.
 From large ensemble string recordings, to electronic scores, the facility can accommodate just about any production.

 solo music artist